aleksey925/pydantic-settings-vault/README.md

 make setup-vault
 ```

-After that, you will have a Vault server running at `http://localhost:8200`, where you can authorize in two ways:
+After that, you will have a Vault server running at `http://localhost:8200`, where you can authorize in three ways:

 - using the root token (which is `token`)
 - using the JWT method (role=`jwt_role`, token=[link](./configs/vault/jwt_token.txt))